jonathansawers/pssd-maze-solver/README.md

 `pssd-maze-solver` is a robust program capable of both generating unique, guaranteed-solvable mazes and finding optimal paths through them.
 It provides a platform for experimenting with classic graph search and maze generation algorithms.

+## Motivation
+The motivation lies in its ability to provide both an educational and technical platform for exploring fundamental computer science concepts through the engaging medium of maze generation and solving.
+This project offers a hands-on approach to understanding algorithmic design, graph traversal, recursion, and computational efficiency.
+By implementing and comparing algorithms such as Recursive Backtracking, Randomised Prim’s, Breadth-First Search, and Depth-First Search, it allowed us to analyse the trade-offs between performance, complexity, and path optimality.

 ### Key Features
 * **Dynamic Generation:** Create unique mazes of any size using multiple established algorithms.
 * **Advanced Solving:** Find the shortest, most efficient path from start to finish.